antareepsarkar/big_int/README.md

 Both the ways mentioned above can be used to declare variables.

 # Value of a big_int variable
-The 'val' member of a big_int object gives the value of a big_int variable as a string.
+The 'value' member of a big_int object gives the value of a big_int variable as a string.
 It can be accessed using the '.' operator.
 ```cpp
 #include<iostream>
 #include "path\big_int.h"